Wellingtons Grand Map of London

 The Grand Map of London (2012 edition) is a product of three years of careful work by neo-traditional mapmakers Anna Butler and Taige Zhang and covers approximately the Zone 1 area of central London.
-It will be available as a hard copy, printed on cotton canvas and presented as a scroll, in Blackwells bookshops and Stanfords, in London, as well as on the Wellington’s Travel website.
+It available as a hard copy, printed on cotton canvas and presented as a scroll, in Blackwells bookshops and Stanfords, in London, as well as on the Wellingtons Travel website.
+There is also a free iPhone app available.

-Extract reproduced with kind permission from Wellington’s Travel.
+Extracts reproduced with kind permission from Wellingtons Travel.

 See more maps featured on Mapping London